0 commentaires

 For women: 9.740 x weight (kg) + 172.9 x height (m) - 4.7373 x age (in years) + 667.051

-Daily energy requirements include metabolism and activity level.
-In other words, it is this value that indicates precisely the number of calories you need, depending on your lifestyle.
-Simply multiply the value of the basal metabolic rate (MB) according to his level of physical activity:
+Daily energy needs include metabolism and activity level.
+In other words, this is the value that indicates precisely how many calories you need, depending on your lifestyle.
+Simply multiply the value of the basal metabolic rate (BMR) according to your level of physical activity:

 Calculate your macronutrients

-Thanks to the calculation of the basal metabolic rate (MB) and the daily energy requirements (BEJ), it is now possible to calculate its macronutrients according to the determined objective.
+Thanks to the calculation of basal metabolism (BM) and daily energy requirements (DEJ), it is now possible to calculate macronutrients according to the determined objective.

 The amount of protein